Skip to main content

 Date/Time: Thursday, September 21, 2023 @ 1:00-2:30pm ET (12 CT /11 MT /10 PT)

-Speakers: Ellen Franconi, Pacific Northwest National Laboratory; Krystal Laymon and John Ingargiola, Federal Emergency Management Agency; and Brian Levite, ICF
+Speakers: Ellen Franconi, Pacific Northwest National Laboratory (PNNL); Krystal Laymon and John Ingargiola, Federal Emergency Management Agency (FEMA); and Brian Levite, ICF

 Description: With the growing frequency and intensity of extreme weather events, understanding the resilience benefits of building codes is more important than ever.
 By improving the energy efficiency of buildings, energy codes help enhance occupant safety comfort and reduce energy costs, use, and emissions.
 In addition, they contribute to individual and community resilience by improving grid reliability, and in the event of a power outage, enhancing passive survivability in buildings, thereby keeping occupants safer for longer.
 In this webinar, presenters will explore research findings from a recent DOE report and federal, state, and local activities related to the resilience benefits of building codes and energy efficiency.